 The Government of Lesotho is implementing Economic Diversification Support Project through support of the African Development Bank (AfDB) with the objective to create jobs and promote inclusive growth through enhanced economic diversification and strengthen enterprise development.
-The project has a specific focus on private sector development through improved partnerships, entrepreneurship and skills development, and investment promotion in selected sectors critical for economic growth.
+The project has a specific focus on private sector development judi online through improved partnerships, entrepreneurship and skills development, and investment promotion in selected sectors critical for economic growth.

 The Ministry of Trade and Industry through the Economic Diversification Support Project (EDSP) assessed the artisanal (arts and crafts), tourism, agriculture, agro processing and service sectors in Lesotho in order to have a clear idea to further develop export consortia and/or creative industries programmes which will be implemented to enhance MSMEs’ capacities and capabilities for export development and competitiveness.

 The Lesotho National Development Corporation in collaboration with the Ministry of Trade and Industry with the support of the World Bank through the Private Sector Competitiveness and Economic Diversification Project are in the process of developing National Linkages Programme.

 The Business linkages programme will therefore be used as an instrument for private sector development aimed towards achieving enhanced competitiveness, access to finance, access to both local and international markets, technology management, skills and knowledge transfer, and general capacity building.
 The program will also be used to address failures where the markets fall short of facilitating sustainable, shared and equitable growth.